 Supporting our students with the resources necessary to succeed in their education is important to Central Baptist Theological Seminary.
 The seminary offers a range of services to assist students in their courses and improve their academic skill.
 For further assistance with the resources on this page, reach out to us by using the contact form on the bottom of the page (한국어로 질문가능).

-- Academic Advisors – each student is assigned an academic advisor (usually a faculty member) to discuss vocational direction and academic progress.
+Academic Advisors – each student is assigned an academic advisor (usually a faculty member) to discuss vocational direction and academic progress.
+Check out your student tab in Populi for the listing of your advisor.